This is what you will find on my blog:

 I tend to describe myself as a prolific reader and enjoy reading fiction of many genres but with a tendency towards, crime, thriller, humour and writers of non anglo-saxon ethnic backgrounds.
 I also read non fiction (politics, media/communication, development, gender and economics), and of course the many articles and data that I read for my book research.

-My background.
 I am Anglo-Italian and grew up in the UK and subsequently lived in Denmark, France/Switzerland and now in Italy.
 I started my working life in construction and attended university as a mature student.
 Much of my post-university work took me to many countries of the world: China; South East Asia; Mongolia; countries of the Former Soviet Union; the Caribbean; and Africa, in particular South Africa where I spent six months a year over a ten year period.
 I had first hand experience of the early years of transition in the Former Soviet Union including dealing with the social impact of closing Chernobyl Nuclear Power Plant (Slavutych the town built after the accident)

 I strongly believe in empowerment, whether it be the poor in developing world or youth anywhere.
 Some of my favourite sayings are “Always look on the bright side of life” and “give dreams a chance“.